CIS3330-UTEP/casa-8-iterate-pandas-dataframes-prince-jt/README.md

 1. Method 4: Using iterrows() method
 2. Method 6: Using apply() method

 *This repository does not have auto-grading enabled.
-Please make sure you commit and push the latest code into GitHub*
+Please make sure you commit and push the latest code into GitHub.*